russrimm/power-platform-pcf/PCF/DatasetToExcel/README.md

 To import this component to your Power Platform tenant:
 - Before start using the component, you need to enable the [Code Component Framework](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/component-framework-for-canvas-apps) in your environment, if it is not already enabled.
-- From github repo releases, download the latest released solution.
+- From the GitHub repo releases, download the latest released version of the DatasetToExcel solution.
 - In your microsoft account navigate to powerapps, then solutions and select import solution, then continue importing the solution that you have downloaded from github.
-- If the solution imported successfully, open the app that you want to use the component in it, then select Insert menu form the left side bar, then in yhe bottom of the side bar, select **_Get more components_**, this will open a dialog in the right side, the dialog has 2 tabs, **_canvas_** and **_code_**, select code tab, then find DatasetToExcel component and import it.
+- Once the solution has been imported successfully:
+    -  Create a new, or open an existing Power App that you want to use the component in.
+    -  Select the *Insert* menu form the left or top bar
+    -  In the bottom of the side bar, select **_Get more components_**, this will open a dialog in the right side with 2 tabs, **_canvas_** and **_code_**.
+Select the *code* tab.
+    -  Select the DatasetToExcel component and import it.

 ## Usage